mbeijen/File-MimeInfo/README.md

 mime-info database.
 The package comes with a script called `mimetype` that can be used as a `file(1)` work-alike.

+Because this module uses the FreeDesktop MIME database, it's most suited for use in perl scripts that run on a desktop OS; in fact, this module is typically pre-installed on Debian and Ubuntu OSes so you can use its command line script `mimeopen` to open files in the GUI just like you can use `open` on macOS.

 ## INSTALLATION

 To install this module type the following: